 - Add cornstarch to the cup of lime juice and mix until dissolved.

-- Next scoop out the cream from the top of the can of the coconut milk and add it to a pan along with the lime juice mixture, lime zest, coconut oil and maple syrup.
+- Next scoop out the cream from the top of the can of the coconut milk and add it to a small pan on medium-high heat along with the lime juice mixture, lime zest, coconut oil and maple syrup.

 - Stir the mixture until it begins to bubble.
 The mixture should thicken.